walmartlabs/concord-website/docs/plugins/taurus.md

 - `verbose`: boolean value, if `true` prints all logging messages to console.
   Defaults to `false`.
 Cannot be used if `quiet` set to `true`
 - `proxy`: string value, used for Taurus-based requests.
+- `downloadPlugins`: boolean value, defaults to `false` and completely offline work.
+If `true` tries to download JMeter plugins at runtime.

 The following example performs a `run` action with Taurus using the `test.yml` configuration file: